hephaistionn/demo-webgl/README.md

  * demo03 :  mesh with lighting and texture
  *

-# An webgl app that i made
+# A project made with WebGL

 [zombie-legion.com](http://zombie-legion.com/)